LielBerniker/volentake/README.md

 ### Volunteers Can:

-* Search for Volunteering Events posts (can search by filters of location, type and more)
+* Search for Volunteering Events posts (can search by filters of location, type and more).
-* Sent requests for volunteering
+* Sent requests for volunteering.